Stan Design

 2. Release pressure before putting away the jack.
 Bleed the cylinders regularly before storage when the jack seems to strain in lifting and supporting loads.
 Not only does releasing the pressure make the tool more compact and easier to store, but it also releases stress on the system that can contribute to the deterioration of various components, enhancing its overall performance.

 3. Use a damp cloth to clean the dirt before it settles and gets sticky.
-Grease, the numero uno lubricant for most jacks, tends to attract a lot of dirt because of its texture and character.
+Grease, the numerous lubricant for most jacks, tends to attract a lot of dirt because of its texture and character.
 Settled dust and the moisture from the grease can lead to the deterioration, rusting and clogging within mechanical and structural components.

 4. Use quality oil, grease, or hydraulic fluid to lubricate your jack as and when necessary.
 This will reduce unnecessary friction which leads to premature wear and tear within the mechanical and structural components of jacks.
 It is a contributing factor in ensuring the long-term health of your jack.
 Regularly inspect for oil levels (in hydraulic jacks) and refill it accordingly.